alphapoint/apex-api/README.md

 ### Convenience Functions

 The library also creates some convenience functions for commonly used RPC commands.
-Usage looks as follows
+Usage looks as follows.
+The convenience functions all return a promise.

 `apex.<Command>(<params>)`